The 6 Different “From” Addresses Inside Every Email

 • One for delivery failures

-• One for server-to-server routing
+• One for server routing

 Why this matters for security

-Scammers take advantage of this complexity.
+Scammers exploit this complexity.

 They can:

-• Fake the From address you see
+• Fake the visible From: address

-• Use a different Reply-To to capture responses
+• Use a different Reply-To:

-• Send through unrelated servers
+• Send through unrelated infrastructure

-That’s why modern email security doesn’t just ask:
+Modern email security doesn’t just ask:

 “What address does this email claim to be from?”